HITECHCRIME/HC_OVERVIEW/README.md

 Hitech Crime Content Framework Idea: Album 11 songs (web series), EP 3 songs (3 act film), Single 1 song (short film).

+---

+„respond with a photo or video of yourself doing the Hitech Crime sign and I’ll repost you” ]|[

 # /// VISUAL COMMUNICATION OF THE BRAND NOTES

 **GENERAL*